vimaier/hpc-knapsack/README.md

 s + r_i < h,
 ~~~

 then we can omit this point.
-This is realized within NemhauserUllmannRLPParallelSolver::removeHopelessPoints() and done in commit bb0ae2775070a2cd1059a14c552ffb5b65c80523.
+This is realized within *removeHopelessPoints()* and done in commit bb0ae2775070a2cd1059a14c552ffb5b65c80523.

 A further improvement of this algorithm could be to sort the item pool by ascending worth.
 The idea behind this, is that we first add the items with the highest worth and thus can remove *hopeless* points earlier.
 Accordingly, the class NemhauserUllmannSolverRLP has a further parameter in the constructor.
 However, some test runs revealed the opposite: the running time increased when sorting the item pool.
 Thus the idea was discarded.